schwabbthedeck/random-workout-generator/README.md

 # Random Workout Generator

 A single page site that helps you pick a random workout.
 Based on a friends suggestion where they used playing cards from a deck to select a random workout move.
 Built using React as a way to get familiar with it again.
+[Check it out here!](https://janeschwab.co/random-workout-generator/)

 Features:
 - Random workout move with a random number of reps from 1 to 14